 ESET’s Threat Reports for September and October include some quality articles on Facebook, safety online, and backup strategy.

 A new attack against Apple Mac OS X Lion (10.7) has been detected by Intego.
-The threat is a trojan, dubbed Flashback, installed via a fake Adobe Flash installer downloaded from a third party site.
-As with the MacDefender and Revir malware the Flashback attack uses social engineering to entice the user to download then install
+The threat is a Trojan, dubbed Flashback, installed via a fake Adobe Flash installer downloaded from a third party site.
+As with the MacDefender and Revir malware, the Flashback attack uses social engineering to entice the user to download then